TheCodingLand/ConvertPDF-LBR/README.md

 ## Infrastructure is based on docker-compose :

-- Frontend (web page in ReactJS)
+- Frontend (web page in ReactJS) (/frontend-rewrite)
-- Websocket (sends updates from redis to the webpage)
+- Websocket (sends updates from redis to the webpage) (/websocket)
-- redis message queue : holds pending jobs, and events messages for UI
+- redis message queue : holds pending jobs, and events messages for UI (redis docker image)
-- Upload Server : simple multer implementation for the file upload
+- Upload Server : simple multer implementation for the file upload (/upload)
-- Converted server : provides https access to the user's converted file
+- Converted server : provides https access to the user's converted file (nginx server, /converted)
-- Workers : several PDF conversion servers (scaled to 10 instances by default, configure in .env file)
+- Workers : several PDF conversion servers, scaled to 10 instances by default, configure in .env file. (/convert)
+- Traefik Reverse proxy : configs in /traefik

 ## Prerequisites :
  - have a docker installation with docker-compose : https://docs.docker.com/